 Reduce heat to 225º and, using a spatula, turn the kale over and redistribute again into a single layer.
 Bake for 20-30 more minutes, depending on the level of crispiness you like.
 (You may want to toss around once or twice more during this round, to keep the kale cooking evenly)

 That’s it!
 Really, you’re not cooking them as much as you’re dehydrating them.
-Too high of heat for too long will start to burn the edges of the kale, which won’t be pleasant tasting.
+Too high of a heat for too long will start to burn the edges of the kale, which won’t be pleasant tasting.
 There are a number of methods out there for making these but this is how I’ve found I like them best.

-I’ve found that a great way to serve them is in tube of heavy paper or parchment paper.
+I’ve found that a great way to serve them is in a tube of heavy paper or parchment paper.
 This keeps the bits of oil off your hands and makes them easier to eat in large quantities…which I do.